+The word ‘conservative’ is derived from the impulse to conserve that which is of value.
 Conservatives share a belief that collective experience provides the soundest foundation upon which to proceed, and that if any change is needed it should be made cautiously.
-The word ‘conservative’ is derived from the impulse to conserve that which is of value.
-This broad framework accommodates several quite different motivations, as described in the following sub-sections:
+The broad framework of conservatism accommodates several quite different motivations, though, as described in the following sub-sections:

-- Reaffirmation of cultural identity (22.214.171.124), retreating to a familiar tradition that feels safe and perhaps trying to suppress other cultural groups.
+● Reaffirmation of cultural identity: a retreat to a familiar tradition that feels safe (22.214.171.124).
+People might try to affirm an imagined racial superiority, or nationalism, or fundamentalist religion – and perhaps try to suppress other cultural groups.

-These views are adopted for different reasons, and they therefore have different policy implications.
-People holding these opinions can all coexist within the same party, as is the case with the American Republican Party and the British Conservative and Unionist Party, but the differences give rise to party tensions.
+People holding these views sometimes coexist within the same political party, despite their different interests, although this creates tensions – as is the case in the American Republican Party and in the British Conservative and Unionist Party.

 This page is intended to form part of Edition 4 of the Patterns of Power series of books.
 An archived copy of it is held at https://www.patternsofpower.org/edition03/624c.htm